 Fluoride in its natural form is not harmful to your health.
-However artificial fluoride, which is added to water, can contain by-product substances such as fluorosilicic acid, sodium silicofluoride and sodium fluoride.
-It is these that can be detrimental to your overall well-being and cause the most common side affect of excess fluoride consumption; dental fluorosis and the pitting (staining) of your teeth.
+However, artificial fluoride, which is added to water, can contain by-product substances such as fluorosilicic acid, sodium silicofluoride and sodium fluoride.
+These can be detrimental to your overall well-being and cause the most common side effect of excess fluoride consumption: dental fluorosis and the pitting (staining) of your teeth.

-As mentioned Australian authorities have deemed that 1.5mg of fluoride per litre of water is a safe level to avoid any side affects however, it’s worth noting that the world's leading health organisation – the Centres for Disease Control and Prevention (CDC), recommends a level of 0.7mg per litre as the ideal balance for maintaining oral health, whilst avoiding any unwanted issues.
+Australian authorities have deemed that 1.5mg of fluoride per litre of water is a safe level to avoid any side affects; however, it’s worth noting that the world's leading health organisation – the Centre for Disease Control and Prevention (CDC) - recommends a level of 0.7mg per litre as the ideal balance for maintaining oral health whilst avoiding any unwanted issues.

 Whilst some chemicals can be removed through filtration systems and jugs, fluoride proves to be a more difficult chemical to remove and is only achieved using specialised filters and Reverse Osmosis systems.

 Because of this, if you have any questions about the amount of fluoride that is within your tap water, the best course of action should be to contact your water supplier.
 Beyond this each Australian territory has specialist bodies for public health concerns who you can also contact, and are listed below:

 Who to contact if you have this problem